AGENDA

 9.15-9.45am: Turning Framework into Action: How Utilities Are Putting Climate Resilience to the Test

-Morgan Scott: VP for Sustainability & Global Outreach, EPRI
+Morgan Scott: VP, Sustainability & Global Outreach, EPRI

-Bonnie Titone: Executive Vice President & Chief Administration Officer, Duke Energy
+Bonnie Titone: EVP & Chief Administrative Officer, Duke Energy

 The past two decades have seen a wave of investment in clean energy technologies to reduce carbon emissions.
 But investment in adaptation technologies has lagged behind.
 Is the balance now shifting?
 What grid resilience technologies are most attractive to investors?
 What market signals do investors need to see from utilities, regulators, and other stakeholders to have the confidence in this market segment?